-Lumbar roots only occupy the upper third and previous of the foramen, so the site more dangerous of pedicle rupture is the inferior cortex and medial.
+Lumbar roots only occupy the cranial third and ? of the foramen, so the site more dangerous of pedicle rupture is the inferior cortex and medial.
 Medial localization may cause a dural rupture and nerve root injury that comes out immediately below the pedicle instrumented .
 The bottom location can catch the root in its lowering at the bottom of the pedicle, in the foramen.
 Lateral location can injure the root of the level superior to the pedicle instrumented, such as a herniated disc extraforaminal The cephalic screw location in the vertebral body can cause rape of the disc space of a non-merged segment and has the potential risk of accelerating the disc degeneration In front of the vertebral body, in the lower back, we find vital structures like the aorta and vena cava, and in the sacral area the autonomous plexuses responsible for the correct sexual function, internal iliac veins and L5 roots in front of the lateral area of the body vertebral of S1, so a screw that protrude excessively in front of the body vertebral could damage structures previously

-Regarding the average time of scopia, few studies value it.
+Regarding the average time of scopia?, few studies value it.
 Slomczykowski (12) uses 63 seconds of shot-by-screw.
-Steinman (13), in a study carried out with specimen vertebrae in the laboratory, the time of scooters invitroes of 1.6 minutes per intervention (ten screws) or 9.6 seconds per screw, but it is necessary to have Keep in mind that it is not a surgical intervention but a laboratory study.
+Steinman (13), in a study carried out with specimen vertebrae in the laboratory, the time of ? ? of 1.6 minutes per intervention (ten screws) or 9.6 seconds per screw, but this is not an in vivo study

 In our series the average time per screw has been 40 seconds.
-When we have used the shotgun with memory, the time taken by screw has been less than half (24 seconds) than when we have used the shotgun without memory (58 seconds).
+When we have used the ? with memory, the time taken by screw has been less than half (24 seconds) than when we have used the ? without memory (58 seconds). – what does shotgun entail?

 The annual exposure to 5 REM (5,000 milliREM) is currently allowed.
 An intervention of this type offers an exposure between 10 and 40 mREM.
 Radiation exposure may be reduced if the light emitter is under the table or if a leaded apron with thyroid protection and protective goggles is used, which decreases 90% of exposure or the use of radiation gloves that reduces exposure by 40%.
 (13).